Applications to the Fellowship are not yet open. Please check back later.

 Adina Talve-Goodman Fellowship

-Together with the Talve-Goodman Family, One Story is happy to announce the Adina Talve-Goodman Fellowship.
-This educational fellowship will offer a year-long mentorship on the craft of fiction writing with One Story magazine.
+Together with the Talve-Goodman Family, One Story is happy to open submissions for the Adina Talve-Goodman Fellowship.
+This educational fellowship offers a year-long mentorship on the craft of fiction writing with One Story magazine.
 Our hope is to give a writer outside of the fold a significant boost in their career.

 The fellow will receive: